 Among the microlearning examples we have taken here, Cardinal Health’s approach is particularly interesting.
 The employees at the Fortune 14 company were facing a roadblock in adopting Salesforce and they needed an effective solution.

-Secondly, Cardinal Health was receiving repetitive support queries even after training sessions were held, indicating a gap in knowledge retention.
-A huge amount of time and effort that could be invested in solving more complex queries were being spent in answering simple, repetitive queries.
+- Support teams were receiving repetitive queries even after the training sessions, which indicated a gap in knowledge retention.
+A lot of time and effort that could be invested in solving more complex queries was being spent in answering simple, repetitive queries.

-Lastly, the training sessions focused more on why it was important for sales reps to use Salesforce rather than show them how to use the application.
-With sessions being more theoretical than practical, the sales reps were at a loss when it came to actually using the Salesforce application.
+- The Salesforce training sessions focused more on why it was important for sales reps to use Salesforce rather than showing them how to use the application.
+With sessions being more theoretical than practical, the sales reps were not able to use the Salesforce application to its full potential.

 Above you can see how Whatfix seamlessly offers Digital Adoption within the Salesforce platform.
 Sales reps can access all the information they need without having to disrupt their workflow.